Baekalfen/ICAP-avscan/README.md

         {
             try
             {
-                ICAPNameSpace.ICAP icap = new ICAPNameSpace.ICAP("192.168.1.5",1344,"avscan");
+                // Starts a connection to the ICAP server ICAPNameSpace.ICAP icap = new ICAPNameSpace.ICAP("192.168.1.5",1344,"avscan");
                 try
                 {
                     string file = @"C:\foo\bar.exe";
                     Console.Write(file + ": ");

-                    bool result = icap.scanFile(file);
+                    // Sends the file for scanning and the result is stored in 'result' bool result = icap.scanFile(file);
                     Console.WriteLine(result);
                 }